Cover Letter Mastery

 During the academy, I was selected as squad leader for live-burn evolutions — responsible for coordinating my team’s entry, maintaining communication with command, and ensuring accountability on the fireground.
 My instructors noted my ability to stay calm when visibility dropped to zero and conditions deteriorated.
 That composure didn’t come naturally.
 I built it through 200+ hours of drill ground practice.

 I chose [Department Name] because of your reputation for [specific reason — aggressive interior attack, community paramedicine program, high call volume, training culture].
 I want to serve this community.
 I want to learn from your senior firefighters.
-And I want to prove that every drill, every PT session, every late-night study for the exam was worth it.
+And I want to prove that every drill, every PT session, every late-night study session was worth it.

 I would welcome the opportunity to interview and show you what I’m capable of.